This Optionshouse review will cover the basics of the platform and pricing for individual investors.

-This is the draw for Optionshouse, and the primary reason I chose to use them in the first place.
+This continues to be the selling point for Optionshouse, and the primary reason I chose to use them in the first place.
 Fees are still dirt cheap here when compared to other brokerage firms.

 As you can see from the chart above, here are the common fees for trading: